 There are candlestick entry signals that tell you when a stock is poised to move suddenly and rapidly.
-There are also candlesticks exit signals that tell you when to sell the stock for highest profits.
+There are also candlestick exit signals that tell you when to sell the stock for highest profits.

 Basics of Candlestick Charts:

 Candlesticks are called that because the chart looks like candles.
-This type of chart for technical analysis came from the original Japanese Candlesticks developed in Japan for the rice commodities exchange in the 1600’s.
-Therefore most of the original names of the candlesticks are based on Japanese terms.
+This type of chart for technical analysis came from the original Japanese Candlesticks developed in Japan for the rice commodities exchange in the 1600s.
+Therefore, most of the original names of the candlesticks are based on Japanese terms.

 To simplify learning candlesticks, TechniTrader has developed a set of buy and sell signals that are the most reliable for the automated stock market of today.
 These buy entry and sell exit candlestick patterns are not taught elsewhere.

-By using English terms that describe the near term action, such as Springboard, Hurdle, Pole Vault, Resting Day, and so on, it is easier for our students to use candlesticks.
+By using English terms that describe the near-term action, such as Springboard, Hurdle, Pole Vault, Resting Day, and so on, it is easier for our students to use candlesticks.

 You will learn one of these candlestick buy signals in this training.